 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
 (Core) - 1.2.a.
-The Sponsoring Institution must also sponsor an ACGME-accredited residency in either child neurology, neurology, or physical medicine and rehabilitation.
-(Core) - 1.3.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+The Sponsoring Institution should sponsor an ACGME-accredited residency program in physical medicine and rehabilitation.
+(Core) - 1.2.b.
+There should be close collaboration between the associated physical medicine and rehabilitation residency and the pediatric rehabilitation medicine fellowship.
 (Core)

-- 1.3.a.
+- 1.3.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO).
 (Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
 (Core) - 1.5.
 At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)